10 Steps For Starting a Recruitment Agency

 - Do your homework before making contact with people.
 First impressions count!

 - Find candidates.
 A recruitment agency is nothing without candidates.
 Use tools such as Voyager’s iResearch to find candidates from multiple platforms in one click.

 - Produce your marketing materials.
 Create a logo & design your website.
-Creating a website is no longer just for techies.
+Did you know that creating a website is no longer just for techies?
 Tools such as Wix make it really simple, just choose one of the templates and drag in images and text to make the website your own.